SDSS Telescope: The Sloan Digital Sky Survey Telescope

 Simply put, the Sloan Digital Sky Survey (SDSS) is the most ambitious astronomical survey ever undertaken.
 The first generation of the SDSS mapped one quarter of the entire sky in detail, determining the positions and brightnesses of hundreds of millions of celestial objects.
 It also measured the distances to more than a million galaxies and quasars.

 The vast maps produced by the SDSS allow astronomers to address fascinating, fundamental questions about the universe.
-With the SDSS data astronomers can see the large-scale patterns of galaxies: sheets and voids through the whole universe.
+With the SDSS data astronomers can see the large-scale patterns of galaxies: a web-like pattern of cosmic filaments, clusters and voids.
 Scientists have many ideas about how the universe evolved, and different patterns of large-scale structure point to different hypotheses.
 The Sloan Digital Sky Survey data help astronomers to understand which of these hypotheses are right and to form new theories when their observations do not match what is expected.

 The SDSS aimed to capture images and spectra of objects in space over a much larger volume of space than ever mapped before.
 To complete such an ambitious survey in only 6 years required a clever telescope design and a great location.

 The SDSS telescope is located at Apache Point Observatory (APO) in Sunspot, New Mexico.
 The observatory is surrounded by the Lincoln National Forest in the Sacramento Mountains and sits on a mountain 9,200 feet above sea level where the atmosphere contains little water vapor and few pollutants.
 Because the site is so high and so far from major cities, the night sky seen from APO is among the darkest in the United States.

 In addition to the main SDSS telescope, the APO also houses a 3.5-meter telescope, New Mexico State University’s 1.0-meter telescope, and an additional telescope that is used by the SDSS to track sky conditions during each night’s observations.